javierdemartin/javierdemartin/pages/swift/swift.md

 }
 ```

+## UIKit

+### UIKit View Lifecycle

+* `viewDidLoad()` is called whenever we programatically create the interface.
+Performs additional initialization on views.
+* `loadView()` creates the view that the controller manages. **Should only be used when you programatically instantiate your view controllers**.
+When using Storyboards this is the method that will load your nib and attach it to the view but when instantiating ViewControllers manually all this method does is create an empty `UIView`.

 ## UI Testing

 Pass parameters into a UI Test so the device knows it's running a UI test.